theoutfield/sc_sncn_motorcontrol/examples/app_demo_motion_control/doc/index.rst

       - Position Command: The reference value for position (ticks)
       - Position: The actual (measured) position value (ticks)

-Using the prepared console interface, the user will be able to:

-- select between different motion control modes (torque/velocity/position modes)
-- send direct/step commands in each mode

-In each step of the application, appropriate commands (and their functionality) are introduced to the user.

-This app has a console interface to send commands to demonstrate how to change sensors at run time.

-* **Minimum Number of Cores**: 5
+- Minimum Number of Cores: 5
-* **Minimum Number of Tiles**: 3
+- Minimum Number of Tiles: 3

 .. cssclass:: github